 - Obtaining and processing personal data

-Personal data is obtained fairly if the data subject is aware of the purpose for which the GAHS is collecting the data, of the categories of person/organisation to whom the data may be disclosed, of non-obligatory or optional answers in forms, of the right of access to the data and of the right to rectify the data.
+Personal data is obtained fairly if the data subject is aware of the purpose for which the GAHS is collecting the data; of the categories of person/organisation to whom the data may be disclosed; of non-obligatory or optional answers in forms; and of their right of access to, and rectification of, such data.

 The GAHS will: